DanEngelbrecht/golongtail/README.md

 ## Usage
 Build the command line and run it using `longtail --help` for a breif description of commands/options.

-## Guidelines for uploading and downloading from a delta store
+## Guidelines for uploading and downloading using a delta store

 ### Structure

-To `upsync` you should provide a `--storage-uri` - this is where the data is stored for all versions including an index over all the data, an example for GCS would be `gs://my_bucket/store` and for S3 `s3://my_bucket/store` which creates a folder in `my_bucket`.
+To `upsync` you should provide a `--storage-uri` - this is where the data is stored for all versions including an index over all the data.
+An example for GCS would be `gs://my_bucket/store` and for S3 `s3://my_bucket/store` which creates a folder calls `store` in the bucket `my_bucket`.
 The bucket must already be created and have proper access rights - for upload you need to be able to create objects, read and write to them, list objects and read/write meta-data.

 You also need to provide a `--target-path` which is where the version index is stored.
 I recommend that you put that in a separate folder in your bucket.

 Optionally (and recommended) you can add a `--version-local-store-index-path` to store a version local store index which is a subset to the full store index required to fullfill this version only.
 By using that you do not need to download the full store index when you later `downsync` a version.

-To reduce the number of parameters to give and keep track on you can use the `get` and `put` commands which let you specify the path to a json file which includes the path to the store, version index and optional version local store index.
-This command also lets you skip the path to the version index and version local store index and will automatically set them up based on the target name (the json config file).

-An example of the default structure using the `put` command:
+An example of the structure using the `upsync` command:
 ```
 [bucket]
     store